 - Have enhanced knowledge of experimental procedures relevant to the research topic

-- Have experience in compiling inforamtion and formatting a research essay
+- Have experience in compiling information and formatting a research essay